justinlubin/blog/posts/2020-01-13-snap-monadic-do/index.md

 ![The monadic let binding block.](monadic-let.png)\

-These blocks only work in a *using* block because they rely on `current monad` being set to access its *bind* function.
+These blocks only work in a *using* block because they rely on `current monad` being set properly (so that they can access its *bind* function).

-To implement this block, I used Snap*!*'s upvars, which---rather than *consuming* the value of a variable passed in by a user---*provide* a variable to the consumer of the block.
+To implement this block, I used an *upvar*, a surprisingly versatile Snap*!* construct that, rather than *consuming* the value of a variable passed in by a user, instead *provides* a variable to the user.
-This was a bit tricky because it meant that I had to rely on mutation to set this provided variable properly, which is not how typical *monadic do* implementations desugar.
+(As an aside, I've found upvars to be a fantastic use of interesting/atypical programming language theory tailored to a specific domain that actually improves the developer experience.)

+Using an upvar turned out to be a bit tricky in this context because it meant that I had to rely on mutation to set this provided variable properly, which is not how typical *monadic do* implementations desugar.
 In particular, I treat the body of the monadic let binding as an uninterpreted expression and perform the following desugaring:

 ::: {.center}
 `let* x = mx in body` ↝ `mx >>= (fun output -> (x := output; body))`